We are looking forward to welcoming fans to Brentford Community Stadium for our first season in the Premier League.

 Make use of public transport

 For those that can, we would like to encourage you to either walk or cycle to the stadium.
 This will help to minimise the numbers of people travelling on public transport or driving to the stadium.
-There are more than 300 cycle parking spaces at the ground, located in the north-west corner of the stadium.
+There are more than 300 cycle parking spaces at the ground, located in the north-west and east corners of the stadium.

 There are also eight stations located within a 20-minute walking radius of the stadium, so if you are planning to travel either by train or tube to the stadium, do please consider all of these and whether you can incorporate a healthy walk into your journey to the stadium!